peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

     public EDecimal Pow(EDecimal exponent)

-Raises this object's value to the given exponent, using unlimited precision.
+Raises this object's value to the specified exponent, using unlimited precision.

 **Parameters:**